 Except to the extent in conflict with other provisions of 23 U.S.C.
 207 (as determined by the Secretary), only the provisions of the Indian Self-Determination and Education Assistance Act (ISDEAA) identified in Subpart L of this part shall apply to compacts and funding agreements (except that any reference to the Secretary shall be treated as a reference to the Secretary of Transportation.)

+§ 137.48 What is the effect of incorporating a Title I or Title V provision into a compact or funding agreement?

+The incorporated Title I or Title V provision shall have the same force and effect as if it were set out in full in 23 U.S.C. §207, as amended.

+§ 137.49 What if a Tribe requests such incorporation at the negotiation stage of a compact or funding agreement?

+In that event, such incorporation shall be deemed effective immediately and shall control the negotiation and resulting compact and funding agreement.

+###.1928 May a Tribe incorporate provisions of the Indian Self-Determination and Education Assistance Act into compacts and funding agreements?

+Yes.
+At the Option of the Tribe, any provisions of the Indian Self-Determination and Education Assistance Act [25 U.S.C.
+450, et seq.)] may be incorporated into a compact or funding agreement.
+Any incorporated provisions shall have the same force and effect as if it were set out in the full in the ISDEAA.

 § 663.163 What if a Tribe requests incorporation of an additional provision of Pub.
 L. 93-638 at the negotiation stage of a compact or funding agreement?